civilisation

 Religion & Education

-- Religion has become a base for moral education, guiding children to develop values.
+- Religion has become a basis for moral education, guiding children to develop values.

 3. Coordination of Religion and Science